Tuesday, 10 July 2018

 We had walked this way before, albeit in the opposite direction, as it is on the GR654, the Way of Vézelay.

-The first part was a normal towpath walk, but after a while the water disappeared.
+The first part was a normal towpath walk beside the canal, but after a while the water in the canal disappeared.

 Many sections of the Canal de Berry have become dry since it was declassified in 1955.